MariaCarrilho/toy-story-memory-game/README.md

 Have fun and challenge your memory skills with this exciting memory game!

 ## Acknowledgements
-- Images sourced from Wikipedia
+- Images sourced from Wikipedia and other sources

 Feel free to customize and enhance the game according to your preferences!
 If you encounter any issues or have suggestions for improvements, please don't hesitate to let us know.
 Enjoy playing!